 So, Herr Enemy.

-‘Herr’ is the German word for Mr. The use of the German word “Doktor” refers to the Nazi doctors who brought the Jewish victims back to health, only to resume their suffering.
+For the first time in ‘Lady Lazarus,’ Plath makes her readers aware of the source of her suffering.
+She writes, “So, so, Herr Doktor./ So, Herr Enemy.”
+“Herr” is the German word for Mr. The use of the German word “Doktor” refers to the Nazi doctors who brought the Jewish victims back to health, only to resume their suffering.
 By putting an emphasis on the word “Herr” twice in this stanza, Plath reveals that men are the enemy and the cause of her suffering.
-Plath then begins to explain why men are the enemy when she writes,

 I am your opus,

+Plath then begins to explain why men are the enemy when she writes the quoted lines.
 This reveals her belief that she is valuable to men only as an object, beautiful, but hard and lifeless.
 She does not deny that she is valuable to some people, particularly men, but only as a cold, hard object of beauty, not as a human being.
-She feels that her death, to the people around her, would be nothing more than watching a beautiful piece of jewelry burn.

 A gold filling.